th2-net/th2-docs/content/common/core/th2-mstore.md

 To automatically connect the pin to **mstore** and to collect all the messages into <term term="Cradle">Cradle</term>, you must mark a pin that produces raw messages in **conn**, **read** and **hand** boxes via the `store` attribute.

 **mstore** consumes raw messages.
-The parsed messages will not be accepted.
+Parsed messages are not accepted.

 Raw message is a base entity of th2.
 All incoming / outgoing data is stored in this format.